maz-kar/CrypticGecko/README.md

 3. MVVM files of "Home" screen were added to the project.
 //Add the prior steps

+## Services
+1. CoinDataService:
+2. CoinImageService: To firstly download and save images in Filemanager and afterwards to retrieve the saved images.

 ## TODO
 1. Complete the LocalFileManager connections
 2. Refactor the CoinImageService with getImage & saveImage of LocalFileManager